 Property Description Alternate Key Column Specifies whether the column is an alternate key column for the table (True/False).
 See the discussion of alternate key columns in About key columns.
 A table can have as many alternate key columns as needed.
 Alternate key columns can be validated columns (with an assigned lookup column) or not validated.
 The same data types that can be key columns are eligible to be alternate key columns.
 NOTE: Once a column has been designated as an alternate key column, the System.IndexMaintenance job in Scheduler must be run before any data can be saved to the table.
 This job is used to create the constraint that enforces unique values in the column.
 By default this job is configured to run nightly.
 It can be run manually if you need to save data before the next scheduled execution.
 Lookup Column Optional.
 Specifies another column that defines the valid values for this column.
 The specified lookup column must be a key column in an existing reference table, and it must have the same data type as the current column.
 The following additional requirements apply: For string columns, the string length and Unicode status must also match.
 Integer columns can optionally look up to Identity columns.
 The size of the columns must match (Integer to Identity, or Integer 32 to Identity 32).
-If a database column has a lookup column, it is known as a validated column .
+If a database column has an assigned lookup column, it is known as a validated column , and a blue key icon displays next to the column name.
 See About lookup columns.
-NOTES: You can assign a lookup column to a column that already contains data, but only if all of the data in the column is valid in relation to the lookup column (empty or "null" values are not valid).
+NOTES: You can assign a lookup column to a column that already contains data, but only if all of the data in the column is valid in relation to the lookup column.
 When you attempt to do this, Axiom Software will first validate the data.
 If the validation is successful, the lookup column assignment will be accepted.
 If the validation is not successful, a warning will display and you will need to correct the data before you can assign the lookup column.
+Note that null (blank) values are only considered valid if the default value of the validated column is null, and the validated column is not a key column.
 If you are creating a new table, and you want to create a "self-referencing" lookup (where the assigned lookup column is the key column of the current table), then you must save the table first and then go back and edit the column to add the lookup assignment.
 Until the table is saved, its key column will not display in the drop-down list.